BatteriesGEM Energy will help you choose the right batteries for your Project.

 When it comes to choosing the right battery for your situation, GEM Energy will take into account a variety of factors.
 Budget, ambient temperatures, available space, usage patterns and what type of solar panel and inverter you choose are all important considerations when we match up your system’s battery storage.

-Lithium-ion batteries are all the rage at the moment, and they certainly tick some important boxes in terms of performance and longevity, yet they are still rather expensive and less proven than traditional lead-acid batteries.
+Lithium-ion batteries like Tesla Powerwall tick some important boxes in terms of performance and longevity, yet they are still rather expensive and less proven than traditional lead-acid batteries.

 Modern lead-acid batteries continue to stack up quite well against the new technologies.
 They are not just a lot cheaper, but also completely recyclable and with a century-long track record of reliable performance.